 Here are the top four areas in the space to watch out for:

-1. Tissue engineering: Tissue engineering using the body’s own stem cells to repair, replace or augment diseased tissue is a rapidly evolving field.
-Patients with a variety of diseases may be treated with transplanted tissues and organs.
-However, we face a shortage of donor tissues and organs, which is worsening yearly because of the aging population.
+- Tissue engineering: Tissue engineering using the body’s stem cells to repair, replace or augment diseased tissue is a rapidly evolving field.
+Patients with various diseases may be treated with transplanted tissues and organs.
+However, we face a shortage of donor tissues and organs, which is worsening yearly because of the ageing population.
 Scientists in the field of tissue engineering are applying the principles of cell transplantation, material science, and bioengineering to construct biological substitutes that will restore and maintain normal function in diseased and injured tissues.
 The stem cell field is also advancing rapidly, opening new options for cellular therapy and tissue engineering.
-Use of postnatal stem cells has the potential to significantly alter the perspective of tissue engineering.
+The use of postnatal stem cells has the potential to significantly alter the perspective of tissue engineering.

-3. Clinical applications of MSCs: Mesenchymal stem cells, the major stem cells for cell therapy, have been used in the clinic for approximately 10 years.
+- Clinical applications of MSCs: Mesenchymal stem cells, the major stem cells for cell therapy, have been used in the clinic for approximately ten years.
 Currently, 344 registered clinical trials in different clinical trial phases are aimed at evaluating the potential of MSC-based cell therapy worldwide.
 From animal models to clinical trials, MSCs have afforded promise in the treatment of numerous diseases.
-The ability of MSCs to differentiate into osteoblasts, tenocytes and chondrocytes has attracted interest for their use in orthopedic settings.
+The ability of MSCs to differentiate into osteoblasts, tenocytes and chondrocytes has attracted interest in their use in orthopaedic settings.
 First, MSCs have been shown to be beneficial in treating bone disorders, such as osteogenesis imperfecta (OI) and hypophosphatasia.
-Other promising therapeutic avenues for MSCs include the treatment of autoimmune disease, cardiovascular disease, liver disease and cancer.
+Other promising therapeutic avenues for MSCs include treating autoimmune disease, cardiovascular disease, liver disease and cancer.

-4. Parabiosis: A San Francisco-based startup called Ambrosia recently commenced one of the trials on parabiosis.
-Their protocol is simple: Healthy participants aged 35 and older get a transfusion of blood plasma from donors under 25, and researchers monitor their blood over the next two years for molecular indicators of health and aging.
-The study is patient-funded; participants, who range in age from late 30s through 80s, must pay $8,000 to take part, and live in or travel to Monterey for treatments and follow-up assessments.
-Ambrosia’s founder Jesse Karmazin became interested in launching a company around parabiosis after seeing impressive data from animals and studies conducted abroad in humans: In one trial after another, subjects experience a reversal of aging symptoms across every major organ system.
+- Parabiosis: A San Francisco-based startup called Ambrosia recently commenced one of the trials on parabiosis.
+Their protocol is simple: Healthy participants aged 35 and older get a transfusion of blood plasma from donors under 25, and researchers monitor their blood over the next two years for molecular indicators of health and ageing.
+The study is patient-funded; participants, who range in age from late 30s through 80s, must pay $8 000 to take part and live in or travel to Monterey for treatments and follow-up assessments.
+Ambrosia’s founder Jesse Karmazin became interested in launching a company around parabiosis after seeing impressive data from animals and studies conducted abroad in humans: In one trial after another, subjects experience a reversal of ageing symptoms across every major organ system.
 “The effects seem to be almost permanent,” he says.
 “It’s almost like there’s a resetting of gene expression.”
 This company has recently received funding from Peter Thiel.
-Infusing your own cord blood stem cells as you age may have tremendous longevity benefits.
+Infusing your cord blood stem cells as you age may have tremendous longevity benefits.